VectorInstitute/cyclops/docs/source/report.rst

 Overview
 --------
-As the title suggests, in this section you get an overview performance of all metrics that you evaluated your model with.
-The color coded plots help to learn about any drastic change in the model performance in a glance. developers of the model report can define the number of evaluations that is shown in each plot.
-Users can hover on the metric title (e.g. Accuracy or F1 Score) to see a short description of that metric.
+This section provides a comprehensive overview of the various metrics used to evaluate the model's performance.
+Color-coded plots allow for quick visual identification of any significant changes in performance.

+Report developers can tailor the number of metrics displayed in each plot to suit their needs.
+Additionally, users can access brief descriptions of each metric (e.g., Accuracy, F1 Score) by hovering over the corresponding title.

 .. image:: examples/images/overview_metrics.png